Law Library Overview

 A bill's preamble often contains the General Assembly's reason for the bill.
 This can be found as part of the actual House or Senate bills as well as in the chapter laws on the General Assembly's website and the Archives Online Session Laws website.

 Bill files consist of supplementary documents the General Assembly utilizes during session when debating bills.
 These documents may consist of fiscal notes, newspaper clippings, and any other document submitted during the legislative process.
-Bill files are only available at select repositories throughout the state, including the Baltimore County Law Library.
+Bill files are only available at select repositories throughout the state, including the Law Library.

 RESOURCES FOR RESEARCHING LEGISLATIVE INTENT